 The trade discount negotiations take place secretly.
 This ensures that customers do not know the discount that others are getting.
 Such a practice is positive for a business and helps to increase profitability as well.

 A trade discount is not mandatory.
 But, it is important in the business world as it helps to expand the market share.
 Also, it helps a reseller to maintain loyalty and establish a strong distribution channel.

 A manufacturer may bypass giving a trade discount.
 They can do this by selling directly to the consumers, such as through a website.
-However, this may disrupt the distribution network, and may also not necessarily increase the profit for the manufacturer.
-This is because the manufacturer will now be responsible for offering after-sales service, as well as for logistics.
+However, this may disrupt the distribution network and may also not necessarily increase the profit for the manufacturer.
+This is because the manufacturer will now be responsible for offering after-sales service and logistics.

-Trade discounts are different from the early-payment discount or cash discount.
+Trade discounts are different from the early-payment discount or cash discounts.
 The early-payment discount or the cash discount is the discount that a seller gives to buyers for making payments earlier than expected.
-Trade discount, on the other hand, is to a reseller or even to a customer for making a bulk purchase.
+On the other hand, a discount is to a reseller or even to a customer for making a bulk purchase.
 And it has no relation to the early payments.

 Moreover, there is no separate account, both with buyer and seller, to record a trade discount generally.
-Or, we can say that trade discount does not reflect in the accounting system of both buyer and seller.
+Or, we can say that trade discounts do not reflect in the accounting system of both buyer and seller.
 In contrast, the seller records the cash discount as “Sales Discount.”
 Similarly, the buyer records the cash discount as “Purchase Discount.”

-A seller gives a cash discount on the basis of his or her payment plans, and usually, it is the same for all buyers.
+A seller gives a cash discount on the basis of their payment plans, and usually, it is the same for all buyers.
 In contrast, a trade discount usually depends on the relationship between a buyer and seller.
-A seller may give more trade discounts to one seller for the same product and quantity, than to another seller.
+A seller may give more trade discounts to one seller for the same product and quantity than to another seller.

 Another difference between the two is that the manufacturer deducts the trade discount before any exchange takes place.
 In contrast, a cash discount is after the exchange of goods between the two parties.